antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 ### What problems IntelliJ IDEA can find

-IntelliJ IDEA automatically inspects the open file and highlights all elements of code that require correction or can be improved.
+IntelliJ IDEA automatically inspects the code quality of the open file and highlights all elements of code that require correction or can be improved.
 In IntelliJ IDEA, such elements are known as *problems*.

 Each problem has a severity level, which depends on the impact that the problem has on your program.
 This includes **Errors** (problems that break your program, such as the use of undeclared variables), **Warnings** (places for improvement, violations of programming style guides), and **Typos** (spelling errors).
 For more detailed description of severity levels, refer to [Change inspection severity](https://www.jetbrains.com/help/idea/configuring-inspection-severities.html).

 ### Opening your file in IntelliJ IDEA

 First, let's open your Java file in IntelliJ IDEA.
-If it's already open, you can skip ahead to [identifying problems](#identifying-problems).
+If it's already open, you can skip ahead to [finding problems](#identifying-problems).

 To open a file in IntelliJ IDEA:
 1. Launch IntelliJ IDEA.